garagehive/garagehive.github.io/docs/garagehive-create-an-item-card.md

 ---
 layout: docs
-title: Creating an Item Card.
+title: Creating an Item Card
 ---

-# Creating an Item Card.
+# Creating an Item Card
 To create a new **Item Card:**
 1. Select **Catalogues** in the Home Screen/Role Centre, and then choose **Items**.
 2. Click on **New**, to create a new **Item Card.**